codemodern/ember-tracked-nested/README.md

 ember-tracked-nested [![Build Status](https://travis-ci.com/kltan/ember-tracked-nested.svg?branch=main)](https://travis-ci.com/kltan/ember-tracked-nested)
 ==============================================================================

 `nested()` objects/arrays are proxied so that any updates to any nested members are notified at the root object which will trigger glimmer's `@tracked`.
-The `nested()` object are guaranteed to have the same JSON.stringify output as original object as long as it's just a mixture of POJO, array, and primitives, except for Symbol.
+The `nested()` object are guaranteed to **have the same JSON.stringify output** as original object as long as it's just a mixture of POJO, array, and primitives, except for Symbol.

-To get a correct serialization of the `nested()` objects/arrays for sending a payload to server; JSON.strigify would suffice. `nested` objects/arrays are tested to return indentical JSON.stringify results as plain POJO and Array.
+`nested()` by itself is not reactive to the rendering, it only works when decorated with `@tracked`.

 Compatibility
 ------------------------------------------------------------------------------